nununo/pyVela2017/README.md

 Using
 -----
 As an interactive art project, using it is about interacting with it.
-There are currently four ways to interact:
+There are currently four possible ways to interact:

-**"Wind sensor" interaction**
+**"Wind sensor" setup and interaction**

 * Requires "wind sensor" to be present.
+* Adjust the `settings.json` such that:
+  * `inputs.arduino.*` point to the correct serial device file at the correct baud rate.
-* Requires `inputs.agd.source` to be set to `"arduino"`, which is the default.
+  * Set `inputs.agd.source` to `arduino`, which is the default.
+  * Remove the `audio` input entry.
-* May need adjustments to `inputs.agd.buffer_size` and `inputs.agd.thresholds` in the configuration.
+  * May need adjustments to `inputs.agd.buffer_size` and `inputs.agd.thresholds`.
 * Blow on the sensor and watch the candle react.
+* The *Web based monitoring and control*, described below, is a very useful tool in monitoring the input signal and adjusting the AGD thresholds that trigger different level interactions.

+**"Audio sensor" interaction**

+* Requires the availability of an ALSA supported audio input device.
+* Adjust the `settings.json` such that:
+  * `inputs.audio.*` point to the correct audio device with adequate capture settings.
+  * Set `inputs.agd.source` to `"audio"`.
-* It is recommended to remove the "audio" input from the `settings.json` file.
+  * Remove the `arduino` input entry.
+  * May need adjustments to `inputs.agd.buffer_size` and `inputs.agd.thresholds`.
+* Produce different sound levels (including blowing into the microphone) and watch the candle react.
+* The *Web based monitoring and control*, described below, is a very useful tool in monitoring the input signal and adjusting the AGD thresholds that trigger different level interactions.

+**Web based monitoring and control**

+* Point a web browser to http://\<raspberry-pi-IP\>:\<port\>/, where \<port> is defined by `inputs.web.port` in the configuration (defaults to 8080).
+* Monitor the real-time input sensor RAW value and AGD result in the top left chart.
+* Observe the AGD thresholds, obtained from `inputs.agd.thresholds` in the configuration, and click them to adjust.
+* Track log messages on the top right pane.
+* Use the orange buttons on the bottom to manually trigger video level changes.
+* Use the drop-down selectors and the green button to change logging levels at run-time.

+> Important: multiple browser connections are accepted simultaneously; no effort to authenticate or limit the amount of connections is made.

 **Raw TCP network control**